mirabellej/CapacitiveTouchDesigner/README.md

 HARDWARE
 For use with Teensy LC, 3.0, 3.2, or 3.6 (Teensy 3.5 does not have touch sensing).
-Cap touch pins for Teensy: 0, 1, 15, 16, 17, 18, 19, 22, 23 // On Teensy 3.6: also pin 29, 30
+Cap touch pins for Teensy: 0, 1, 15, 16, 17, 18, 19, 22, 23 // On Teensy 3.6: also pin 29, 30.
-Capacitive touch sensing is included in these pins on the Teensy, so no additional / exterior sensors are needed.
+Capacitive touch sensing is included in these pins on the Teensy.
+No additional / exterior sensors are needed.

 INSTRUCTIONS